-- State Report of Districts - A The title of the report is printed here.
+- State Report of Districts - The title of the report is printed here.
 It identifies the content of the report and the grade level of the data included in the report.
-The name and number of the school or district are also printed in this area. - B & C Sections B (Reading) and C (Mathematics) contain column headings that describe the scores included on the report.
+The name and number of the school or district are also printed in this area. - B Section B contains column headings that describe the scores included on the report.
 The number of students appears in the first column of all reports except the School Report of Students.
-The School Report of Students displays the student's scale score, National Percentile Rank (NPR), and total points earned by content subcategory.
-The remaining reports provide the mean scale score, median NPR, and the mean points earned by content subcategory. - D The first row of information shown in Section D is the "Number of Points Possible," which varies by subject and grade level.
+Reading and Mathematics Reports of Results have columns describing Developmental Scale Scores (DSS) and scale scores.
+Science Reports of Results do not contain any DSS data.
+The "Passing" or "Percent Passing" columns only appear on the Reading and Mathematics Reports of Results for Grades 10-Adult.
+The School Report of Students indicates with a "Y" (yes) or an "N" (no) whether or not the student earned a passing score, and the remaining reports indicate the percent of students who earned a passing score in that subject.
+Achievement level data are also reported in Section B. The School Report of Students indicates with a check mark the student's achievement level.
+Because achievement levels have not been set for the FCAT Science SSS test, this data will not be reported on the Science Reports of Results.
+The remaining columns in Section B report the points earned (as on the School Report of Students) or mean points earned by content subcategory. - Section C provides information on the "Results for Students Matched to Previous Year."
+This section does not appear on the Science Reports of Results because there is no prior year's data match for FCAT Science.
+The School Report of Students indicates with a check mark whether or not the student was matched to previous year's results for that subject.
+For the School Report of Students, the final columns indicate the previous year's achievement level and DSS and the DSS change.
+The remaining reports display the percent matched and the mean DSS for both the current and previous years and the "Mean DSS Change." - D The first row of information shown in Section D is the "Number of Points Possible," which varies by subject and grade level.
 The other information found in Section D varies depending on the report.
 The School Report of Students lists scores by student, the District Report of Schools displays scores by school, and the State Report of Districts provides scores by district.
-The District Report of Scores displays district-level scores separated by student grade level.
-The State Report of Scores displays state-level scores separated by student grade level.
-The State Report of Scores displays state-level scores separated by student grade level.
-The Scores and the State Report of Scores. - E Section E contains school, district, and state summary data.
+The State Report of Scores and District Report of Scores display state-level scores and district-level scores, respectively, separated by student grade level. - E Section E contains school, district, and state summary data.
 Summary data are printed at the bottom of the last page of the report.